lucabnt/lbwebsite/content/cv.md

 ## Education

+#### MASTER OF SCIENCE IN EUROPEAN MANAGEMENT | ONGOING STUDIES | EBERHARD KARLS UNIVERSITY OF TÜBINGEN

+* Double Degree program with University of Pavia

 #### MASTER IN INTERNATIONAL BUSINESS AND ENTERPRENEURSHIP | ONGOING STUDIES | UNIVERSITY OF PAVIA

 * Curriculum: Digital Management